Fort Lauderdale Murder Defense Attorney

 - Decades of experience

 Find out more about your legal options by calling our firm today at (954) 840-8713!

-If one is charged with first-degree murder, it indicates that it is considered that the act was premeditated, planned with malice aforethought.
-This can include acts of intentional poisoning, lying in wait, imprisonment, torture, etc. If a death of another individual occurred during the commission of another felony, in Florida law, this death can also be charged as a first-degree murder.
-First-degree murder charges can result in life in prison or the death penalty.
+With first-degree murder, the act must be premeditated, or planned with malice aforethought.
+This can include poisoning, lying in wait, imprisonment, torture, etc. If the death of another individual occurred during the commission of another felony, this can also be charged as first-degree murder.

-When the charge is second-degree murder, this is in cases in which a death occurred that shows an extreme disregard for human life.
+Second-degree murder charges can be brought against an individual in cases where a death was caused in a manner that shows an extreme disregard for human life.
 This can include acts of unlawful distribution of certain substances that may cause the death of the user, for example.
-The penalty for second-degree murder can include up to 30 years in state prison.

 Defenses against Charges of Murder